Faroe

 All implementations of interfaces must be thread-safe unless specified otherwise.

-The main storage is a key-value store that implements MainStorageInterface.
-This storage should be strongly consistent.
+It is a key-value store that implements StorageInterface.
+It should be strongly consistent.
 Any writes/updates should be immediately visible to all subsequent reads.
-Beyond this consistency guarantee, no other requirements are imposed.
-You may use a traditional persistent database with backups or, if you're fine with users possible getting signed out, use a temporary storage like an in-memory store.
+Beyond this consistency guarantee, there are no other requirements.
+You may use a traditional persistent database with backups or use a temporary storage like an in-memory store.

 The entry value, counter, and optionally the expiration timestamp should be stored under each key.
 The counter is used to prevent race conditions.
 The expiration is just a hint.
 You may delete entries past its expiration to free up storage.

-type MainStorageInterface interface {
+type StorageInterface interface {

 Get(key string) ([]byte, int32, error)

-Set(key string, value []byte, expiresAt time.Time) error
+Add(key string, value []byte, expiresAt time.Time) error

 Update(key string, value []byte, expiresAt time.Time, counter int32) error